hpi-bp1819-naumann/shift-detector/docs/source/checks/conditional_probabilities.rst

     rules whose ``support_of_left_side`` and ``support`` exceed ``min_support`` in at least one of the two data sets.

-    The lower you choose ``min_support`` the more resources are required during computation both in terms of memory and CPU.
+    The lower you choose ``min_support`` the more resources are required both in terms of memory and CPU.
     The default value is 0.01.
 This means that :ref:`conditional_probabilities` only considers values which appear in at least 1% of your tuples.
     By adjusting this parameter you can adjust the granularity of the comparison